The First Year

 How is it different?

-Video - Leeds students talk about the differences they found between study at college and university.
+Video - Leeds students talk about the differences that they found between studying at college and university.
 View video using Microsoft Stream (link opens in a new window, available for University members only).

 Video - Leeds students discuss their experiences of their first year studying at the University.
 View video using Microsoft Stream (link opens in a new window, available for University members only).

 One big change from the way that you might have been taught previously, is the way that you interact with and learn from academic staff at university.
 You'll find that staff have different specialisms and teach in different ways than you might be used to from school or college.
-Academic staff at Leeds also have lots of responsibilities besides teaching, so they will often also be active researchers and writers.
+Academic staff at Leeds also have several responsibilities besides teaching, so they will often be active researchers and writers too.

 Video - Tips on how to take advantage of support offered by academic staff during your studies.
 View video using Microsoft Stream (link opens in a new window, available for University members only).